Skip to main content

 1. In the Google Cloud console, navigate to IAM and click Service Account in the left-hand menu, and then Create Service Account in the top bar.

 2. Under Service account details, enter the Service account name (e.g. datagrail-rm-agent), and optionally a Service account description.
-The Service account ID will be automatically be generated based on the Service account name.
+The Service account ID will automatically be generated based on the Service account name.

 3. In the Grant this service account access to project section, add at least the following three roles to the service account: